Ph.D., Princeton University, 2019

-Kasparas is a Ph.D. candidate in the Civil & Environmental Engineering Department and a Science, Technology and Environmental Policy (STEP) Fellow in the Woodrow Wilson School of Public & International Affairs.
+Kasparas was a Ph.D. candidate in the Civil & Environmental Engineering Department and a Science, Technology and Environmental Policy (STEP) Fellow in the Woodrow Wilson School of Public & International Affairs.

 Kasparas’ research work at Princeton can be divided into main categories.
 In the Civil & Engineering Department, Kasparas investigates geochemical and geomechanical risks associated with geologic carbon capture and sequestration, a greenhouse gas mitigation technology that is heavily deployed in global scenarios that meet climate targets.
 In the Woodrow Wilson School of Public & International Affairs, Kasparas’ work focuses on analyzing techno-economic and policy solutions to develop low-carbon energy systems.
 Specifically, he is collaborating with researchers at the International Institute of Applied Systems Analysis (IIASA) to investigate how biomass supply constraints limit the techno-economic estimation of negative emission and bioenergy with carbon capture and sequestration deployment in the future.